awsdocs/aws-systems-manager-user-guide/doc_source/session-preferences-timeout.md

 # Specify an idle session timeout value<a name="session-preferences-timeout"></a>

-Session Manager, a capability of AWS Systems Manager, allows you to specify the amount of time to allow a user to be inactive before a session ends\.
+Session Manager, a capability of AWS Systems Manager, allows you to specify the amount of time to allow a user to be inactive before the system ends a session\.
 By default, sessions time out after 20 minutes of inactivity\.
 You can modify this setting to specify that a session times out between 1 and 60 minutes of inactivity\.
+Some professional computing security agencies recommend setting idle session timeouts to a maximum of 15 minutes\.

 **To allow idle session timeout \(console\)**